moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 ### Design

 * Added Font Awesome icons to mailto and broken links.
 Furthermore, colored broken link in red for fast recognizability.
+* Added a Video JS skin that fits to the brand color and moves the player button back to the center.

 Course Design: